mpclipboard/server/macos/README.md

 A simple client that:

-1. implements communication over WebSocket using `generic-client` and FFI
+1. implements communication over TCP using `generic-client` and FFI
 2. integrates with macOS clipboard to read/write clipboard text
 3. shows a tray icon with last 5 clips
 4. shows a system notification every time a new text is received